bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "I was... cursing... not pray- aaarhh... praying."
 He had started gasping for air.

-Adrex needed a way out of this, and he needed it has.
+Adrex needed a way out of this, and he needed it fast.
-If he breathed his poison gas, the half-elf lady would shoot him with an arrow, and the Lord of Whitestone would properly do the same with a bullet, before crushing him with the iron bands.
+If he spew his poison gas, the half-elf lady would shoot him with an arrow, and the Lord of Whitestone would properly do the same with a bullet, before crushing him with the iron bands.

 What did he have to bargain with?
 His life? it seemed worthless to them.
 Something smooth to say?
-Even if he could think of something, he was in no state of actually the words.
+Even if he could think of something, he was in no state of actually say the words.
 That left him with information they wanted.

 "The designs..." he gasps, hoping this would at least spark an interest.